mkideal/next/website/docs/api/latest/context.md

 ## super {#user-content-Context_super}

-`super` executes the super template with the given [object](#user-content-Object). super is used to call the parent template in the current template.
+`super` executes the super template with the given [Object](#user-content-Object). super is used to call the parent template in the current template.
 It's useful when you want to extend the parent template.
 The super template looks up the template with the following priority:

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#f0f8ff', 'primaryBorderColor': '#7eb0d5', 'lineColor': '#5a9bcf', 'primaryTextColor': '#333333' }}}%%